aerogear/graphback/docs/datasync/conflict-resolution.md

 sidebar_label: Conflict Resolution strategies
 ---

-A conflict resolution strategy is a JavaScript Object with two properties: `resolveUpdate` and `resolveDelete`, and is used to resolve conflicts during Update and Delete Mutations respectively.
+A conflict resolution strategy is used to resolve conflicts during Update and Delete Mutations respectively.
 In order to use a specific strategy, one has to specify it in the call to `createDataSyncAPI` for every model that they want to use the strategy with:
 ```typescript
 import {
   createDataSyncAPI,